Have you ever submitted changes to your website only to immediately regret that decision?

 Your third and last option is to do everything locally.

 It’s free, and you get much faster access to the development process, on top of customizing your site offline.

 Localhost-based staging sites are quite popular amongst software development companies, but work perfectly with WordPress sites, too.

-XAMPP is an entirely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
-The XAMPP open source package has been set up to be incredibly easy to install and to use.
+XAMPP is an entirely free, easy-to-install Apache distribution containing MariaDB, PHP, and Perl.
+The XAMPP open source package has been set up to be incredibly easy to install and use.

 Also, even though XAMPP is a flawless local development environment, there are tools provided to help you push your staging sites to production, E.g., You can push your XAMPP applications to a cloud platforms such as Azure, AWS, and Google Cloud.

-Bitnami offers independent Stacks that you can use as cloud-based, as a container, or a local installation on your computer.
+Bitnami offers independent Stacks that you can use as cloud-based, as a container, or as a local installation on your computer.

 Lastly, Bitnami provides support for a lot of the most popular content management systems on the web.
 Take a closer look at their App Catalog to see what’s up for grabs.